VMI-ETH/newsletter/contents/Mar-2023/content.md

 ### Closing the VMI Slack

-We will close the VMI Slack for the public in the next weeks.
+In the next few weeks, we will close the VMI Slack.

-The Slack has been a great asset in times of pandemic when hallway chatter vanished.
-Since the return to offices activity slowly faded, which led to our decision to close it.
+While it was a great asset in pandemic times when hallway chatter vanished, activity has slowly faded since the return to offices, which led to our decision to close it.

+Look out for our emails for news of upcoming events!
 You can as always reach us by [mail](mailto:vmi-contact@lists.inf.ethz.ch) or contact our new [VMI helpdesk](http://vmi.ethz.ch/contact/#helpdesk).

 <hr>